Area view of Atlanta

 The statistics show that 27% of households have children, but what really makes Kirkwood a tempting and desirable neighborhood for families?
 There are five public parks throughout the location.
 If you are looking for things for kids to do in Atlanta this is where they can run around while you are enjoying the fresh air or shooting some hoops with other parents.
 Additionally, there are five schools your children can attend, as well as eateries such as Urban Pie, Elmyriachi, and Dulce Vegan Bakery & Café, where you can relax after a long day of work and parenting.

-people dinking at the table
+People dinking at the table while cross-country movers are working

 Even with its suburban vibes, Kirkwood has plenty of eateries to offer.